Global Entrepreneurs Network: Growth and expansion

 In 1995 GEN hired Raymond Karrenbauer, who became instrumental in designing the first Microsoft IIS-based web server farm, which was a strategic decision that led to GEN becoming the first web hosting provider to offer Microsoft FrontPage hosting in 1996 upon Microsoft's launch of the product, with its $9.95/month Start Smart Frontpage hosting plan.

 In 1996 GEN reached an agreement with America Online (AOL) and created an 'All in One' eBusiness CD ROM that provided Internet access via AOL, combined with online signup for GEN's hosting services and MS FrontPage software.
 GEN would introduce the eBusiness CD ROM and its various other programs at the 2007 CeBIT in Hannover, Germany.

 In 1998 GEN reached an agreement with iMall, at the time the leading provider of online mall services, and CardService to facilitate online storefronts and credit card processing for its full-service membership customers.

+End of the business 1998

 GEN was at the time the world's largest web hosting and ecommerce provider, with over 35,000 customers and domains hosted in over 50 countries.
 GEN maintained offices in Cologne, Germany, as well as outside of Canberra, Australia, in addition to its Florida headquarters.

+In late 1998, GEN International, Inc (GEN - Global Entrepreneurs Network) was acquired and merged with Sage Networks.
+Sage Networks was later renamed to Interliant, prior to its Initial public offering (IPO).

+A late archive of GEN's website can be found at: